 These almond flour brownies are just as delicious as traditional gooey brownies but are made entirely with almond flour and can easily be made paleo and dairy-free.
 They’re also super easy to make!

-Together with my paleo chocolate chip cookies, these gluten-free brownies have been one of my most popular recipes over the years.
+Together with my paleo chocolate chip cookies, my gluten-free brownies recipe have been one of my most popular recipes over the years.
 I have three different gluten-free flour options listed on that recipe (plus whole wheat flour for gluten-tolerating people) but readers wanted more.

 But that still wasn’t enough.
 So here’s another!
+Brownies with almond flour.
 And it’s the last one.
 5 flour options are enough! ;)

 I think I’ve now got everyone covered, at least from the flour perspective – you can choose from plain gluten-free flour, whole grain gluten-free flours (buckwheat + teff), a grain-free + nut-free flour (coconut flour) and now a grain-free nut flour version.